nik-kad/portfolio/README.md

 This project consisted of two tasks:

-1) to find spam-messages in the set of texts I received from the client and remove them
+1) to find spam-messages in the set of texts I received from the client and to remove them

-2) to build the model which will be able to detect spam-messages
+2) to build a model which will be able to detect spam-messages

-To solve these tasks I used pretrained Spacy model for Russian language and my own module in Python.
+To solve these tasks I used pretrained SpaCy model for the Russian language and my own module in Python.

 [Learn more...](./2_spam_detector%20(NLP,%20Python)/readme.md)